Wednesday, December 29, 2010

 I think this is one of my favorite verses in the New Testament.
 I read this as a personal invitation from Jesus to come with him and rest.
 He knew that our rest is only found in him.
 He understood the importance of stopping and drawing away for rest and solitude.
 He understood the importance of prayer and he was Jesus Christ!
 If he did it, we should too!

-Be Prepared.
+.
 When we read, study & meditate on the Word of God we are better prepared for what God has in store for us that day.
 Let me be clear, when you spend time with God it won’t change what happens in your day, it changes the way you react to what happens.
 Think about a soldier.
 How does he prepare for battle?
 He doesn’t walk onto the battle field in his blue jeans, t-shirt and baseball cap.
 He has special equipment that he puts on because he knows that once on the battlefield his chances of survival are much greater fully armored than if he had no gear on at all.
 He prepares himself.

 Ephesians 6:13-18, “Be prepared.
 You’re up against far more than you can handle on your own.
 Take all the help you can get, every weapon God has issued, so that when it’s all over but the shouting you’ll still be on your feet.
 Truth, righteousness, peace, faith, and salvation are more than words.
 Learn how to apply them.
 You’ll need them throughout your life.
 God’s Word is an indispensable weapon.
 In the same way, prayer is essential in this ongoing warfare.
 Pray hard and long.
 Pray for your brothers and sisters.
 Keep your eyes open.
 Keep each other’s spirits up so that no one falls behind or drops out.
 (The Message)